 The experimental results demonstrate the effectiveness of COL-LAGE in generating realistic and diverse collaborative humanobject-human interactions.
-The hierarchical VQ-VAE architecture captures motion dynamics at multiple scales, while the LLMguided diffusion model generates motions that align well with textual descriptions and planning cues.
-The incorporation of hierarchical planning cues from the LLM allows for more coherent and controllable generation, as evidenced by COLLAGE's superior performance across various metrics and datasets.
+The hierarchical VQ-VAE architecture captures motion dynamics at multiple scales, while the LLM-guided diffusion model generates motions aligned with textual descriptions and planning cues.
+Incorporating hierarchical planning cues from the LLM enables more coherent and controllable generation, evidenced by COLLAGE's superior performance across various metrics and datasets.
 However, there are some limitations to our approach.
-First, COLLAGE does not explicitly model the physical interactions between humans and objects, relying on learned motion priors to generate plausible interactions.
-Incorporating explicit physics modeling could further improve the realism and consistency of the generated motions.
-Second, the current approach generates motions from scratch based on input text and object geometry, but does not allow for fine-grained editing or control over specific aspects of the motion.
-Extending the model to support motion editing and userguided refinement could enhance its practical utility.
+First, COLLAGE does not explicitly model physical interactions between humans and objects, relying on learned motion priors to generate plausible interactions.
+Incorporating explicit physics modeling could further improve the realism and consistency of generated motions.
+Second, the current approach generates motions from scratch based on input text and object geometry but does not allow fine-grained editing or control over specific motion aspects.
+Extending the model to support motion editing and user-guided refinement could enhance its practical utility.
 Despite these limitations, COLLAGE represents a significant step towards generating realistic and diverse collaborative human-objecthuman interactions.
-Our approach can be seamlessly extended to generate collaborative interactions between humanoid robots and objects.
-By training our model on motion data from humanoid robots, we can generate realistic and diverse interactions that mimic human-like behaviors.
-This extension has significant implications for the deployment of humanoid robots in various real-world scenarios, where they are expected to collaborate with objects and other agents in a human-like manner.

-The proposed approach opens up new possibilities for applications in robotics, virtual reality, and computer graphics, where generating plausible and coordinated multi-agent interactions is crucial.
+Our approach can be seamlessly extended to collaborative interactions between humanoid robots and objects.
+By training our model on humanoid robot motion data, we can generate realistic and diverse interactions that mimic human-like behaviors.
+This extension has significant implications for deploying humanoid robots in various real-world scenarios, where they are expected to collaborate with objects and other agents in a human-like manner.
+The proposed approach opens new possibilities for applications in robotics, virtual reality, and computer graphics, where generating plausible and coordinated multi-agent interactions is crucial.
 Future work could explore incorporating explicit physics modeling, supporting motion editing and user control, and extending the approach to handle a larger variety of objects and interaction scenarios.